noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Evaluation of research process, claims and conclusions shown by
 ###### reasonable description of quality of evidence

 - Different cars, different weight, different aero.
 Other factors could influence..
-Maybe? explains significant differnet in g/km b
+Maybe? explains significant differnet in g/km between studies
 - A lot of results were observed visually via figures and graphs.
 No exact quantitative results were provided.
 - No studies of vehicles that run soley on ethanol.
 However results show a spectrum